Don’t become another startup marketing failure.

 Types of Event Marketing for Startups

-If the 2020 pandemic taught us anything, it’s that lots of events still work online.
+If the pandemic taught us anything, it’s that lots of events still work online, though you may have to make adjustments to the format.
 Don’t bite off more than you can chew, however.

 “My best advice for startups considering events as a new initiative is to think in terms of your event as a minimum viable product (MVP),” says Christine Farrier, Senior Director of Partner and Channel Marketing at Demandbase.

 “What’s the smallest possible version of an event that you can launch and still extract lessons that could later be scaled up?”

 Want to start hosting a virtual event big enough to feed your SDR team for an entire quarter?
 “Begin with the ‘friends and family’ size event,” says Christine.
 “If it works, conduct pre- and post-event briefings, begin documenting what works into a webinar playbook, and then double the goals for the next iteration.”

 Vidyard has been running our virtual Fast Forward event for years.
 However, with the move to all things digital in 2020, we knew we had to step up our virtual user experience.